 - Rain Jacket: One of the best waterproof coats for an outer layer over a sweater or fleece is the lightweight and breathable Patagonia Men’s Torrentshell or Patagonia Women’s Torrentshell.

 Footwear for Autumn in Korea

 The mild temperatures and dry days of autumn in Korea give the most options for footwear.
-If you’re planning for plenty of outdoor activities, opt for airy lightweight hiking shoes.
+If you’re planning for plenty of outdoor activities, including tackling some of the best hiking trails around Seoul, opt for airy lightweight hiking shoes.

 Otherwise, comfortable and stylish walking shoes will do the trick.
 Either way, combine your footwear with moisture-wicking wool socks for all-day comfort.

 - Hiking Shoes: For the cooler days of fall, the Merrell Men’s Moab Edge or Merrell Women’s Siren Edge hold up to the crisp outdoors whether you’re hiking up Namsan in Seoul or venture further into the Korean countryside.